Moneytree logo

 Moneytree's primary offerings include installment loans ranging from $100 to $525 for first-time borrowers, with flexible repayment schedules available (such as biweekly payments over six months).
 Borrowers can receive funds in cash, via ACH transfer (online loans), or through Instant Funding deposited to qualified debit cards within approximately 30-45 minutes.
 Beyond lending, they provide check cashing services (personal, payroll, government, insurance, and settlement checks), business check cashing, prepaid card services, and wire transfers.
 The Aurora branch maintains extended hours (9 AM-7 PM most days, 10 AM-4 PM Sunday) to accommodate working customers.

 Moneytree distinguishes itself through physical branch accessibility, multiple funding disbursement methods, and stated simplicity in the application process.
 The company requires only standard documentation: valid ID, Social Security Number (or ITIN/ARN), proof of income, and an open checking account.
 They explicitly exclude military borrowers under the Military Lending Act.
-The Aurora location and broader network provide in-person service options that many online lenders cannot match.
+The Aurora location and broader network provide in-person service options that many online lenders does not list comparable fields.

 However, Moneytree's loan products carry significant costs.
 The example $325 six-month installment loan carries a 100.92% APR with $95 in total finance charges, resulting in $420 total repayment.
 The company's own customer notice warns that small-dollar loans used over long periods can be expensive.
 These rates and fee structures place Moneytree squarely in the alternative lending space, suitable only for genuine financial emergencies, not ongoing credit needs.
 The high APR and finance charges make this a last-resort borrowing option.